Instructions For Use

 5. Point cup up and angled towards your backbone as you insert it into your vagina.
 Keep the collapsed fold facing up, and Kind Cup logo on the bottom.

-6. Once inserted, release the fold in the cup to form a seal against vaginal wall.
+6. Once inserted, release the fold so that the cup will open and form a seal against your vaginal wall.
 Hold base of cup, bear down with your pelvic muscles, then with your thumb and index finger still holding the base of the cup, push the cup up a little, down a little, to feel that it has securely created a suction seal.

 7. Feel the base of the cup to make sure it opened fully and that front of cup faces forward.
 If cup is not facing the proper direction, it may cause discomfort.
-Cup must be placed below your cervix to avoid leaks and possible discomfort.
+Cup must be placed below your cervix and above your pubic bone to avoid leaks and possible discomfort.

 The cup must be emptied and cleaned AT LEAST every 12 hours/twice per day.